Constance Swaniker: Works

 Swaniker's works have been showcased in many exhibitions in Ghana and outside Ghana.
 They include her first exhibition; Passage of Discovery, which was held at the Alliance of Artists Gallery.
 The event run from 22 June to 6 July 2011.
 Her works were also showcased in the Juxtaposed, Light & Darkness exhibition which was held in Nike Arts and Cultural Centre buildings in Nigeria from 5 November to 14 November 2011.
 In March 2015, her works were showcased at the UNESCO head office in Paris.

 Honours

 Swaniker's works have been recognised locally and internationally.
 In 2010, she was a recipient of The Network Journal Africa 40 under 40 Achievement award.
 That same year, she was recognised as the best entrepreneur by the SME Innovation Award scheme.
 In 2013 she was awarded the LISCO Be Your Dream Award, and Metal Product of the Year Award.
 That same year she was the Regional Country Winner of the Africa's Most Influential Women in Leadership and Governance Award.
 In 2014, her firm, Accent and Arts was the Country and Regional Winner of Metal fabrication company of the year award.
 In 2017 she was the recipient of Africa's Most Influential Women in Business and Government, and Woman of Excellence Awards during the Ghana manufacturing awards.
 She received another Ghana Manufacturing award in 2018.

+Personal life

+Constance Swaniker is a dedicated mother of two (2).